 A big thanks goes out to Thomas Dexter who kindly pointed out a way to use wp_nav_menu, which adds the correct wp classes and allows us to use custom walkers and the like.
 Using his code and the hook provided by mac joost on Stack Overflow, I created a filter that works based purely on the menu structure (irrelevant of page structure).
 So all you need to do is drop this in your functions.php file (remember to remove the opening <?php tag first).

-Then you can display it in your theme using wp_nav_menu (just like you normally would), but also passing in a sub_menu flag to activate the custom sub_menu function:
+Then you can display it in your theme using wp_nav_menu (just like you normally would), by passing in a sub_menu parameter to activate the custom sub_menu hook:

 By default, if you have many nested levels, this code will filter the menu by the absolute top level parent.
 If you want the menu to drill down dynamically by filtering the menu based on the direct parent, pass a “direct_parent” => true parameter to the wp_nav_menu call.